(Version 1.8)

 The –w option is useful if you have inadequate disk space to store all of the images being produced.
 TA will wait for you to burn and delete the previous image before beginning the next one.

-The –l option is useful only if you need a few more megabytes to fit a few large files onto a DVD.
+The -l option is useful if you need a few more megabytes to fit a few large files onto a DVD.
 See details below.

-The –nornd option will speed up the creation of encrypted volumes for le2a and le2f filesystems at the cost of not obfuscating the location of encrypted data on a less-than-full volume.
+The -nornd option will speed up the creation of encrypted volumes for le2a and le2f file systems at the cost of not obfuscating the location of encrypted data on a less-than-full volume.

 The translation of src paths into paths within the image is done more or less the way that tar does it: /mumble/foo (absolute) and mumble/foo (relative) both translate to mumble/foo in the image.
 However, references to "." are removed from the final file names, and references to ".." are not allowed.